Kisenosato Yutaka: Promotion to ōzeki

 After a solid 10–5 score in July, in the September 2011 tournament Kisenosato raced to an 8–0 start, before losing three in a row.
 However, he then rebounded by beating Hakuhō for the third time in their last five meetings on Day 12.
-He finished runner-up alongside Kotoshōgiku on 12–3, his first ever runner-up performance, and also shared the Outstanding Performance prize.
+He finished runner-up alongside Kotoshōgiku on 12–3, his first-ever runner-up performance, and also shared the Outstanding Performance prize.
 With 22 wins in the last two tournaments, he was once again a candidate for promotion to ōzeki in November.
 However, with a record of 10–4 going into his match on the final day, he lost to Kotoshōgiku.
 This gave him a record of "only" 32 wins in three tournaments, below the Association's loosely defined ōzeki promotion standard of 33, but the Sumo Association had already indicated before the match took place that he had done enough to earn promotion.
 This was the second successive tournament to feature an ōzeki promotion, following Kotoshōgiku.
 Kisenosato credited his success to his late stablemaster, the former yokozuna Takanosato, who had died suddenly shortly before the tournament.
 "Everything that he taught me about sumo led to this result and I'm so grateful."
-He had long been regarded as one of the most promising Japanese sumo wrestlers, but prior to reaching ōzeki there had been concern expressed about his seeming inability to hold down a san'yaku position and a possible lack of fighting spirit.
+He had long been regarded as one of the most promising Japanese sumo wrestlers, but before reaching ōzeki there had been concern expressed about his seeming inability to hold down a san'yaku position and a possible lack of fighting spirit.
 His stablemaster had also criticized him in 2010 for his attitude in training.
 Kisenosato's promotion was made official on 30 November, following a unanimous vote by the Sumo Association's executive board.
 Chairman Hanaregoma commented, "He has been solid through the last several tournaments.
 I want him to start putting himself in title contention."